ShipFail/public-prompt-license/DEFINITIONS.md

 *   **Underlying Software:** The source code of the inference engine (e.g., vLLM, llama.cpp), the host operating system, the network stack, or the container orchestration platform.
 *   **Model Weights:** The binary parameters of the foundation model itself.
 *   **User Session Data:** Inputs provided by the end-user during a specific interaction session.
-*   **Tool Implementation Code:** The underlying executable code (e.g., Python, JavaScript, Rust) that implements the logic of a tool, *unless* that code contains embedded natural language instructions that substantially alter the agent's persona or reasoning.
+*   **Tool Implementation Code:** The underlying executable code (e.g., TypeScript, Python, Rust) that implements the logic of a tool, *unless* that code contains embedded natural language instructions that substantially alter the agent's persona or reasoning.

 ## 2. Agent Service